rtm516/GeyserMC-wiki/Common-Issues.md

 # Common Issues for "Unable to connect to world".

 * Please check first if your Geyser port (usually 19132) is open on [Portchecker](https://portchecker.co/).
-* Make sure that `enable-proxy-protocol` is set to false.
+* If you don't use any reverse proxy such as TCPShield make sure that `enable-proxy-protocol` is set to false.

 ## Only for Bungeecord + Floodgate